Somavamshi dynasty: Janmejaya I

 Janmejaya I (c.
-882-922) probably controlled a part of the coastal Odisha, and appears to have made inroads into the neighbouring Bhauma-Kara kingdom, through his daughter, who married the Bhauma-Kara king Shubhakara IV.
+882–922) probably controlled a part of coastal Odisha, & appears to have made inroads into the neighboring Bhauma-Kara kingdom, through his daughter, who married the Bhauma-Kara king Shubhakara IV.
 After Shubhakara IV, the kingdom was ruled by his brother Shivakara III.
 Subsequently, Janmejaya's daughter ascended the Bhauma-Kara throne as Tribhuvana-Devi II around 894 (with her father's support, according to most historians).

 A Brahmeswara Temple inscription states that the king of the Odra country was killed by Janmejaya's kunta (spear) in a battle.
 Historian Krishna Chandra Panigrahi identified this king of Odra as Shivakara III, and theorized that Janmejaya placed his daughter on the Bhauma-Kara throne after killing him.
-However, other historians disagree with this theory, stating that Odra in this context refers not the whole of present-day Odisha, but only a small vishaya (district) centered around the present-day Dhenkanal district.
+However, other historians disagree with this theory, stating that Odra in this context refers not to the whole of present-day Odisha, but only a small vishaya (district) centered around the present-day Dhenkanal district.
 According to this theory, the king of Odra referred to in the inscription was probably a rebel Bhanja vassal.

 During his long reign of 34 years, Janmejaya issued a number of grants (recorded in form of copper-plate inscriptions) at various "victorious camps".
 This suggests that Janmejaya consolidated the Somavamshi rule in western Odisha moving from place to place.
 During his 31st regnal year, he issued three grants from Kataka, which has been identified as Chaudwar near modern Cuttack.
 This suggests that his influence extended to eastern Odisha by the end of his reign.